 The American College of Sports Medicine (ACSM) is the organization that oversees the Physical Activity Guidelines that is distributed by our US Dept. of Health.

-This mighty document is referenced daily in online articles published by the likes of the Mayo Clinic, Harvard Medical, The Center For Disease Control (CDC), the American Heart Association, as well as by popular health sites like WebMD, HealthLine, and others.
+This mighty document is referenced daily in online articles published by the likes of the Mayo Clinic, Harvard Medical, The Center For Disease Control (CDC), & the American Heart Association.

 In other words, they’re at the top of the health & fitness food chain in our country.